lunalu39/train-ticket-LDFI/README.md

 util.py has utility functions involving istio fault injection, Jaeger traces extraction and retrieval from Jaeger based on request type(s).

+random_inject.py has a semi-random injection strategy as a comparison.
+It chooses one set of services with fault type from combination of all services and count the total numbers of injections.

 jmeter folder contains jmeter souce code which is the version we use. jmeter_code folder has our detailed implementation of 9 request types.